manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Setting_up_replication.md

 # Setting up replication

 With Manticore, write transactions (such as `INSERT`, `REPLACE`, `DELETE`, `TRUNCATE`, `UPDATE`, `COMMIT`) can be replicated to other cluster nodes before the transaction is fully applied on the current node.
-Currently, replication is supported for `percolate` and `rt` tables in Linux and macOS.
-However, Manticore Search packages for Windows do not provide replication support.
+Currently, replication is supported for `percolate`, `rt` and `distributed` tables in Linux and macOS.

+[Native Windows binaries](../../Installation/Windows.md#Installing-Manticore-as-native-Windows-binaries) for Manticore do not support replication.
+We recommend [installing Manticore via WSL](../../Installation/Windows.md#Installing-or-enabling-WSL2) (Windows Subsystem for Linux).

+On [macOS](../../Installation/MacOS.md), replication has limited support and is recommended only for development purposes.

 Manticore's replication is powered by the [Galera library](https://github.com/codership/galera) and boasts several impressive features:

-* True Multi-Master: Read and write to any node at any time.
+* True multi-master: read and write to any node at any time.
-* [virtually synchronous replication](https://galeracluster.com/library/documentation/overview.html) No slave lag and no data loss after a node crash.
+* [Virtually synchronous replication](https://galeracluster.com/library/documentation/overview.html) no slave lag and no data loss after a node crash.
-* Hot Standby: No downtime during failover (since there is no failover).
+* Hot standby: no downtime during failover (since there is no failover).
-* Tightly Coupled: All nodes hold the same state and no diverged data between nodes is allowed.
+* Tightly coupled: all nodes hold the same state and no diverged data between nodes is allowed.
-* Automatic Node Provisioning: No need to manually backup the database and restore it on a new node.
+* Automatic node provisioning: no need to manually backup the database and restore it on a new node.
-* Easy to Use and Deploy.
+* Easy to use and deploy.
-* Detection and Automatic Eviction of Unreliable Nodes.
+* Detection and automatic eviction of unreliable nodes.
-* Certification-based Replication.
+* Certification-based replication.

 To set up replication in Manticore Search: